 Many years back, the prospect of learning how to play the electric guitar really revolved around finding a great instructor.
-Often times, it also meant paying over the odds for electric guitar lessons and having to incur additional costs like in travelling to classes out of town.
+Oftentimes, it also meant paying over the odds for electric guitar lessons and having to incur additional costs like traveling to classes out of town.

 This is one of the most common questions I get asked frequently.
 Should you choose between online lessons or one-on-one teacher/student classes?
 My answer is to do BOTH if you have both the time and resources.
 Understandably, most people would only be able to choose one of these methods due to some constraints.
 However, if I had to choose between one over the other, I advocate going online.

 You are also at the liberty of repeating or rewinding any specific parts of the lesson that you do not understand.
-Obviously, this is not something you could do for infinite times with a real life teacher.
+Obviously, this is not something you could do infinite times with a real-life teacher.

 On top of that, online lessons only cost only a fraction of what a private teacher would charge and you can easily access them in the comfort of your home and convenience.
 Another factor that many people tend to overlook is the ability to learn and progress at your own pace.

 I was enrolled in the evening class of my local music school when I first started learning the instrument.
 Honestly speaking, I was a meticulous student who did my weekly “homework”.

 After a little while, the evening class I was in was moving far too slowly and I started to set goals to learn new stuff via the internet every week.

 To make things fun, I gave myself “missions” like learning a new guitar scale or trying to figure out how to play a riff for the duration of a week.
 And to be perfectly honest, things didn’t go as smoothly as I wanted them to.
 I often met roadblocks in my learning and frequently had more questions than I have answers for.